plmdsmatheus/MINI-TWITTER-PROJECT/README.md

  - Python 3.12
  - django and djangorestframework
  - PostgreSQL
+ - Docker

  ### Installation
 1. Clone this repository:

-2. Create and activate a virtual environment:
-- | python -m venv venv

-3. Install dependencies:
-- | pip install -r requirments.txt

-4. Configure the database:
-- Set up your database and update the DATABASE_URL in the environment variables or in the settings file accordingly.

-6. Run the application:
+2. Have Docker and Python installing in your computer:

+3. Open terminal in your IDE:
+- Execute this commands: `docker-compose up --build`

-7. Access the API documentation:
+4. Access the API documentation:
 - Open your browser and navigate to http://127.0.0.1:8000/swagger/ to view the interactive API documentation.

 ## Features